MARIAORTEGA/HOMEWORK1MARIA/README.md

 Title of app:  Horiseon

-Live link to deployed app
+Live link to deployed app: https://mariaortega.github.io/HOMEWORK1MARIA/

-List of technologies used
+List of technologies used:  an html, css, 7 png and jpg images.

-1-2 sentences explaining what the app is
+1-2 sentences explaining what the app is: The Webpage Horiseon has been refactored to be more accessible.
+This app helps users with marketing, social media managememt, and engine optimization.

 2-3 Screenshots / gifs of the app